chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Now that you are up-and-running with v2 policies, as the first step we recommend that you reconstitute your v1 policies as v2 policies.
 Once that is done, then delete the old legacy v1 policies and you will have a clean, up-to-date system.

+Alternately, you can run `--skip-policy-migration` on upgrade to start without any policies at all.
+You will still need to create new v2 policies to preserve any IAM behavior from v1.

 The next few sections explain how to use Chef-managed policies and how to create custom policies.